kojix2/ruby-igv/README.md

 * Suggest or add new features

 ```
-Do you need commit rights to my repository?
+Do you need commit rights to this repository?
 Do you want to get admin rights and take over the project?
 If so, please feel free to contact me @kojix2.
 ```